mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 The note says:

 > You must get to this realm before you realize.

-> The words are still in our ears.
-This goes back to his own provisions.

 Well, you can’t imitate.
 Only the person who can reach at this spiritual level, he can use like this.
 But otherwise, no one can imitate.